pulpgrinder/sic-transit/documentation.md

 Returns whatever panel is currently at the top of the instance's panel stack as an HTML element.

 #### `getContainerId()`
 Returns the user-specified ID that was given for the panel container when the instance was created.
-Returns '#firstcontainer' for this page.
+Returns '#democontainer' for this page.

 #### `getPanelClass()`
 Returns the user-specified CSS class that was given when the instance was created.
 Returns '.demopanel' for this page.